RoslyndWilliams/Install-and-Configure-the-File-Server-Role/README.md

 - Define policies that prevent users from saving .wmv files in the home folders stored on the server.
 - Share files with UNIX-based clients.

-In this scenario, your task is to perform the following:
+In this walkthrough, we'll perform the following file server management tasks

-- Add the File Server Resource Manager (FSRM) role service, which allows you to configure file screens to prevent users from saving specific file types in specific folders.
+- Add the File Server Resource Manager (FSRM) role service, which allows you to configure file screens to prevent users from saving specific file types in a specific folder
 - Add the Server for NFS role service to be able to share files with UNIX-based clients.

 <h2>Requirements</h2>

 - Computer with Internet Connection
-- Credit Card (Required for free Azure credits)
+- Microsoft Azure
+- Microsoft virtual machine
+- Microsoft Windows Server 2012 Datacenter

 <h2>Configuration Steps</h2>